Ian-Cornelius/ATOnDroid/README.md

 How to go prod (production) with the SDK will be updated soon, for those of you who want to go a step further!

+## UPDATE!!

+I forgot to show you how to make sure your payment code works.
+Please go to https://account.africastalking.com/apps/sandbox/payments/products, create a product, key in the product name and click submit.
+Once your product has been created, (you should see your new product in the dashboard), go back to the code, PaymentActivity, and in the CheckoutRequest constructor, key in your product name in place of "AT On Droid".